Nixtla/mlforecast/README.md

 fcst = Forecast(model, flow_config)
 ```

-To compute the transformations and train the model on the data you call `.fit` on your `Forecast` object.
+To compute the features and train the model using them call `.fit` on your `Forecast` object.

 ```python
 fcst.fit(series)